SplinterSword/passwuts/README.md

 - Ciphertext and IV are Base64 strings for transport/storage convenience.

 ## Deployment
-- Build the web app with `pnpm --filter web build` and deploy to your host (e.g., Vercel).
-Set the environment variables in your hosting platform.
+- The Next.js web app is deployed using Vercel.
+Ensure project environment variables are configured in Vercel, then build with `pnpm --filter web build` (Vercel will build automatically on deploy).
-- Build the extension as described above and load/publish per the target browser store’s guidelines.
+- The browser extension will be deployed/published later.
+For now, build as described above and load it as an unpacked/temporary add-on during development.
+ - Ensure your hosting uses HTTPS so the secure, httpOnly session cookie is honored by browsers.